peteroupc/peteroupc.github.io/randomnotes.md

 > 2. Sampling from the exponential distribution using the `ExpoExact` method in the page "[**Miscellaneous Observations on Randomization**](https://peteroupc.github.io/randmisc.html#ExpoExact)" is an _error-bounded algorithm_.
 Karney's algorithm for the normal distribution (Karney 2016\)[^1] is also error-bounded because it returns a result that can be made to come close to the normal distribution within any error tolerance desired simply by appending more random digits to the end.
 See also (Oberhoff 2018\)[^22].
 > 3. Examples of _approximate algorithms_ include sampling from a Gaussian-like distribution via a sum of `RNDRANGEMinMaxExc(0, 1)`, or most cases of modulo reduction to produce uniform-like integers at random (see notes in the section "[**RNDINT**](https://peteroupc.github.io/randomfunc.html#RNDINT_Random_Integers_in_0_N)").
 >
-> **Note:** A discrete distribution can be sampled in finite time on average if and only if its _Shannon entropy_ is finite (Knuth and Yao 1976)[^23]  Unfortunately, some discrete distributions have infinite Shannon entropy, such as some members of the zeta Dirichlet family of distributions (Devroye and Gravel 2020)[^21].
+> **Note:** A discrete distribution can be sampled in finite time on average if and only if its so-called _Shannon entropy_ is finite (Knuth and Yao 1976)[^23]  Unfortunately, some discrete distributions have infinite Shannon entropy, such as some members of the zeta Dirichlet family of distributions (Devroye and Gravel 2020)[^21].
 Thus, in practice, an approximate or error-bounded sampler is needed for these distributions.
 Saad et al. (2020)[^24] discuss how to sample an approximation of a discrete distribution with a user-specified error tolerance, but only if the ideal distribution takes on a finite number of values (and thus has finite Shannon entropy).
 On the other hand, a distribution's Shannon entropy is finite whenever&mdash;
 >
 > - it takes on only integers 0 or greater and has a finite mean ("long-run average") (Rioul 2022\)[^25], or
 > - it takes on only integers and has a finite variance ("long-run average" of squared deviation from the mean) (Massey 1988\)[^26].